pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 ```

 The following file is loaded only in the test environment.
 Your production and development environments are not
 affected with any performance loss.
-However, if you prefer not to rely on autowiring, you can define the service on your
+However, if you prefer not to rely on autowiring, you can define the context as a
-own - remember to make it public though:
+service on your own - remember to make it public though:

 ```yaml
 # config/services_test.yaml